isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-record-a-song-on-mac.markdown

 [Best Earbuds Under $50](https://pestpolicy.com/best-earbuds-under-50/)
 ## How to Record a Song on Mac (Step By Step)
 https://www.youtube.com/watch?v=mC92kIOfdpw
-### Step 1: Launch**GarageBand & Start a New Recording ProjectÂ **
+### Step 1: Launch**GarageBand & Start a New Recording Project **
 Launch the
 [GarageBand software](https://mediacommons.psu.edu/2017/04/30/starting-a-new-podcast-project-in-garageband/)
 and start the new recording project.
 To do this, click on the icon at its dock (bottom of your Mac's screen) and see the GarageBand's at Mac's application menu.
 After running the program, it'll bring a dialogue box containing a number of options.
 So, hit the button reading "Create the New Podcast Episode," that'll open a new template optimized to record the human voice - but will also record all other sounds.
-Scroll to its Podcast template - avoid double-clicking this may make you skip over selecting the [microphone for live recording](https://pestpolicy.com/best-microphone-for-vocals-live-performance/) .Â For starters, GarageBand is music recording software created by Apple for sound mixing and recording.
+Scroll to its Podcast template - avoid double-clicking this may make you skip over selecting the [microphone for live recording](https://pestpolicy.com/best-microphone-for-vocals-live-performance/) .
+For starters, GarageBand is music recording software created by Apple for sound mixing and recording.
 ### Step 2: Name the Music/ Song Project
 Next, you'll now need to name your song project - give it your preferred name.
 When you click the button, a dialog box will pop and require that you file a name for the song file you're editing.
 So, simply type the sound's name in the text-box before hitting that "Create" button.
 So, your music or song file is now named correctly and ready to be editing - including recording and editing.